 For the reflexology portion of my treatment, it basically felt like Jason was stroking my feet.
 My sister also got the package with reflexology, and she described her reflexology treatment as foot poking.
 Either way, neither of us were overly wowed by it, but it’s probably ‘cause we’re from Wisconsin.
 And it probably didn’t help that I keep worrying that the soles of my feet hadn’t seen a pumice stone in far, far too long.
 With hindsight, I probably should have booked a straight massage and skipped the discounted DVC offer.
 But it was fun to try something new.

 If you are thinking about booking at the Grand Floridian instead of Saratoga Springs, I did find someone to share their GF experience.
 Jill in KC booked a one-hour massage in March of 2004.
 Here’s her story: “It was heavenly.
 First, the GF is beautiful.
-Once you check in at the desk you are escorted to the locker room where you are given a wrap, a robe, and slippers.
+Once you check-in at the desk you are escorted to the locker room where you are given a wrap, a robe, and slippers.
 You are provided a free locker to store your valuables.
 There is a beautiful lounge area with free water and coffee.
 The therapist will call you and take you to the treatment room.
 Before the massage begins you will be asked if there are any specific concerns you have.
 This is the time to discuss any modesty concerns you have, and what you are expecting from the massage.
 A full body massage involves turning over once during the massage.
-Most massages start with you face up but some therapists prefer to start face down.
+Most massages start with your face up but some therapists prefer to start face down.
 When you turn (I called it the beaching of the whale.) the therapist will hold the sheets in order to protect your modesty.
 When the massage is finished, your therapist will usually bring you water and give you a chance to lay there for a few minutes to enjoy the post-massage enjoyment.
-I loved my massage and am planning on getting another treatment when I go back in December, 2005.”
+I loved my massage and am planning on getting another treatment when I go back in December 2005.”

 If you choose to go: